 In 2017 Hamburg recorded as many as 13.8 million overnight stays and an occupancy rate of averaging 80,3 percent – thus outperforming both Berlin and Munich.
 Little wonder, since Hamburg caters for virtually every taste – just think of the port, the Fischmarkt and St Pauli, the River Elbe and the Alster Lake, and of course the Elbphilharmonie, Hamburg’s new landmark.
 Plus, the Hanseatic City of Hamburg is also a hugely popular shopping destination.
 Hamburg's districts are varied and diverse, and every neighbourhood has its own story to tell.
 The same is true for the city’s hotels, ranging from hip and cool to modern and innovative or elegant and exclusive.
 Join us on our round trip through Hamburg and see for yourself!

-Opened but a year ago, the Elbphilharmonie Hamburg has proven to be a true magnet for visitors from near and far: in 2017, the number of overnight stays in Hamburg increased by almost four percent when compared to the preceding year.
+The Elbphilharmonie Hamburg has proven to be a true magnet for visitors from near and far: after its opening in 2017, the number of overnight stays in Hamburg increased by almost four percent when compared to the preceding year.
 The BBC recently published a list of the world’s eight most accomplished buildings in 2017, and of course Hamburg’s new concert hall is one of them.
 Other international media, such as Lonely Planet and the LA Times, celebrate Hamburg as one of the most exciting travel destinations worldwide.
 Today, Hamburg offers a highly attractive and, above all, original and innovative hotel landscape.

 Hotel hotspot #1: HafenCity, Speicherstadt and the old town